rherbst123/AccessionNumberFinder/README.md

 EASY_CONF_THRESH = 0.80 # Confidence threshold for EasyOCR
 PREFER_LONGEST = True   # Choose 7-digit over 6-digit when both found
 ```

-## How It Works

-1. The script reads URLs from the input file
-2. For each URL:
-   - Downloads the image
-   - Splits the image into a 3×3 grid
-   - Runs EasyOCR on each tile with confidence filtering
-   - If no match is found, falls back to AWS Textract
-   - Extracts numbers matching the pattern (6-7 digits, no leading zeros)
-   - Writes results to CSV

-## License

-[Add your license information here]

-## Acknowledgments

-- EasyOCR for providing the initial OCR capabilities
-- AWS Textract for advanced text recognition